markqvist/Reticulum/docs/source/index.rst

 Current Status
 ==============
 Reticulum should currently be considered beta software.
 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
+There will be bugs.
 The API and wire-format can be considered relatively stable at the moment, but could change if warranted.

 Caveat Emptor